PLAYERS, Managers, and Statisticians' Responsibility

 PLAYERS RESPONSIBILITY - Code of Champions

-The COC participation checks will start tomorrow.
+The COC participation checks will start in the Fall.
 They will send each Team a list of student-athletes who are not eligible to participate in games beginning next week, November 26th - December 2nd.
 If your student-athletes have a grade of F or have a GPA below 2.0, they will be deemed ineligible to participate in games the following week.
 They have a second chance to get re-eligible by Tuesday @ 3:00 PM of that week if they can improve their grade of F in that class and make that 2.0 GPA.

 Grades are usually pulled/snapshotted each Friday morning.
 Because of the extended holiday, we will pull grades tomorrow morning, and you will be notified of your student-athlete eligibility tomorrow afternoon around 3 PM.
 The benefit of this week is that the student-athletes found ineligible have a few extra days to work on improving their grades.